 that L. cylindrata venom does not cause significant skin necrosis in human victims and neither does the venom of other popular candidates such as the black

-house spider (Badumna insignis, Family Desidae) and the wolf spider (Lycosa godeffroyi, Family Lycosidae).
+house spider (Badumna insignis, Family Desidae) and the wolf spider (Tasmanicosa godeffroyi, Family Lycosidae).
 And yet skin lesions that somewhat resemble

 those caused by Loxosceles do occur in this country so how are they actually induced?
 There probably is no single cause.
 Some people have 'fragile'